solve-it-once/frost/README.md

 # Frost: Low-code Drupal for your whole team

-[Frost](https://frostdrupal.com/) is a component-forward Drupal install profile.
+[Frost](https://frostdrupal.com/) (even more info [on drupal.org](https://www.drupal.org/project/frost)) is a component-forward
+Drupal install profile.
 It's made for teams and agencies that want to launch quickly, build Drupal-based functionality on top, and maintain the codebase in the long term with less frustration.

 [![Inline editing right out of the  box](https://i.imgur.com/ZRTjVma.png)](https://github.com/solve-it-once/frost)